codelittinc/node-base-project/README.md

 | tsconfig.tests.json      | Config settings for compiling tests written in TypeScript                                     |
 | tsconfig.json                | Config settings for TSLint code style checking                                                |

+## Contributing guidelines

+* Create a branch from the latest master template
+* Wrap all your changes in a single commit, rebase if needed to `fixup` the changes.
+* Rebase from master before submitting PR
+* When PR is approved, avoid commiting the `Merge Commit`

 ## Built With